Build Your First Agent

 Trade-off: Smaller AI/ML ecosystem compared to Python

-Both languages get the same production features: REST APIs, async execution, identity, and observability.
+All three languages get the same production features: REST APIs, async execution, identity, and observability.

 Generated Project Structure